andrewelkins/Laravel-4-Bootstrap-Starter-Site/readme.md

     chmod -R 777 app/storage

 ## Step 7: Start Page
-Navigate to your Laravel 4 website and try to login with the default credentials:
+Navigate to your Laravel 4 website and login at /user/login:

 	email : test@test.com
 	password : test

-Create a new user at /account/register
+Create a new user at /user/create

 -----
 ## Included Package Information